NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 **What these arguments mean:**

 - `VLLM_ATTENTION_BACKEND=FLASHINFER`: We explicitly set this environment variable to use the FlashInfer backend.
 FlashInfer is a highly optimized library that significantly speeds up the core self-attention mechanism on NVIDIA GPUs by reducing memory traffic.
-Setting this ensures we are leveraging the fastest possible implementation for our performance test.
+Setting this ensures we are leveraging the fastest possible implementation for our benchmark.
 However, some models may not be fully compatible and could give a "CUDA Kernel not supported" error.
 If this happens, you can simply try an alternative like `VLLM_ATTENTION_BACKEND=FLASH_ATTN`.
 - `--gpu-memory-utilization 0.8`: lets vLLM use ~80% of the total memory.
 Model weights load first and the remaining capacity within that 80% is pre-allocated to the KV cache.
 - `--max-seq-len 32000`: Sets an upper limit on the input sequence length (the prompt only) that vLLM will accept for a single request.
 - `--max-seq-len 32000`: Sets an upper bound on the model's context window (i.e. prompt tokens + output tokens) for a single request. vLLM will attempt to enforce this as the maximum total token count in memory for that request.